Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Abstract

 \section{Abstract}

-The aim of this paper is to establish causal relationship between ride-sharing platform's policies and outcomes of interest under complex temporal and/or spatial dependent experiments.
-We propose a temporal/spatio-temporal varying coefficient decision process (VCDP) model to capture the dynamic treatment effects in temporal/spatio-temporal dependent experiments.
-We characterize the average treatment effect by decomposing it as the sum of direct effect (DE) and indirect effect (IE) and develop estimation and inference procedures for both DE and IE. We also establish the statistical properties (e.g., weak convergence and asymptotic power) of our models.
-We conduct extensive simulations and real data analyses to verify the usefulness of the proposed method.
+The aim of this paper is to establish a causal link between the policies implemented by technology companies and the outcomes they yield within intricate temporal and/or spatial dependent experiments.
+We propose a novel temporal/spatio-temporal Varying Coefficient Decision Process (VCDP) model, capable of effectively capturing the evolving treatment effects in situations characterized by temporal and/or spatial dependence.
+Our methodology encompasses the decomposition of the Average Treatment Effect (ATE) into the Direct Effect (DE) and the Indirect Effect (IE).
+We subsequently devise comprehensive procedures for estimating and making inferences about both DE and IE. Additionally, we provide a rigorous analysis of the statistical properties of these procedures, such as asymptotic power.
+To substantiate the effectiveness of our approach, we carry out extensive simulations and real data analyses.